Marketplace-development/even-groups-a-d2024-group8/README.md

 This route is used to display the venue profile for a user based on the provided user_id.
 It retrieves the user and venue information from the database.
 If either the user or the venue is not found, an error message is displayed, and the user is redirected to the main page.
 If the user has uploaded a profile picture, it is retrieved and converted into a Base64.
 This allows the profile picture to be displayed on the venue profile page.
 Once the data is retrieved, the route renders the (venue_profile.html) template, which shows the venue’s details, such as venue name, style, and the user's profile picture.

 #### main.route('/edit_venue_profile/<user_id>')
-This route is used to render the page where the user can edit their venue profile.
-It fetches the user and venue details from the database using the user_id.
-If either the user or venue is not found, the user is redirected to the main page, and an error message is shown.
-The profile picture is checked, and if it exists, it is converted to a Base64 string and passed to the (edit_venue_profile.html) template, so the user can see it while editing their profile.
-The template allows the user to update various details about their venue, including the venue style, user bio, and contact details.
+This route displays the edit page for a venue's profile.
+It retrieves the user's profile and associated venue information from the database.
+If either the user or the venue does not exist, an error message is displayed, and the user is redirected to the main page.
+If a profile picture is present, it is converted to a Base64 string for use in the template.
+Finally, the (edit_venue_profile.html) template is rendered, passing the user, venue, and profile picture data.

 #### main.route('/update_venue_profile/<user_id>', methods=['POST'])
 This route handles the updating of a venue’s profile.
 When the user submits the form to update their venue profile, this route is triggered.
 It first retrieves the user and venue data based on the user_id.
 If either the user or the venue is missing, an error message is shown, and the user is redirected to the main page.
 The form data is collected, and fields such as venue style, user bio, and contact details are updated.
 If a new profile picture is uploaded, it replaces the existing one in the database.
 After all the form data is processed and saved, the changes are committed to the database.
 The user is shown a success message, and then redirected to their updated venue profile page.